 - avoid alcohol.

 Paracetamol and ibuprofen can help relieve the pain but this is not advised in case of liver damage, so take a doctor's advice first.

 Many anti-HIV drugs (as well as medicines used to treat other conditions) are processed by the liver.
-For some people with HIV, the liver inflammation that hepatitis A causes can mean that they might need to stop taking their HIV treatment or other medicines.
-But this needs to be discussed with your doctor.
+It’s very unlikely that you’d have to stop taking your HIV treatment due to liver inflammation caused by hepatitis A. This would only be the case if you were experiencing a severe case of hepatitis A and would be discussed with your doctor.

 It's also important to understand how your hepatitis treatment may interact with your HIV medication.